Etheric Studies Glossary of Terms

 F

 First Sight Theory: The theory that (Proposition 1) we psychically sense information before becoming conscious of the information, and Proposition 2) that our expression includes a psychokinetically component.
-The resulting thirteen corollaries describing how sensed information is translated into expression and perception have been adopted as the ruleset for functions in the Attention Complex if the Implicit Cosmology.
+The resulting thirteen corollaries describing how sensed information is translated into expression and perception have been adopted as the ruleset for functions in the Attention Complex of the Pragmatic Model of Reality.
 See the About First Sight Theory Paper.

 G